Acne may affect any age group, but it is most common in adolescents.

 Lesions consist of non-inflammatory comedones (whiteheads and blackheads) and inflammatory papules, pustules, nodules, and cysts.

 Acne vulgaris is a skin disease affecting the pilosebaceous unit.
 It is characterised by comedones, papules, pustules, nodules, cysts, and/or scarring, primarily on the face and trunk.
-Clinical manifestations range from mild to severe with systemic symptoms.
-Acne is most common in adolescents, but may occur at any age.
+Clinical manifestations range from mild comedonal acne to severe nodulocystic acne, which can be permanently disfiguring.
 In addition to the physical lesions, acne can have profound psychological and social impact on patients.

-Dr Mark Naftanel would like to gratefully acknowledge Dr Yolanda Rosi Helfrich, the previous contributor to this monograph.
-YRH declares that she has no competing interests.
+Professor Dellavalle and Dr Howland would like to gratefully acknowledge Dr Mark Naftanel and Dr Yolanda Rosi Helfrich, previous contributors to this topic.

 Use of this content is subject to our disclaimer